PeterHUistyping/PeterHUistyping.github.io/public/asset/blog/markdown/blog5BlogUpdate.md

 **More update coming soon...**

 15 Dec 2024
 Update homepage Contact section with a compact layout.
+Collapse mobile sidebar by default.

 20 Nov 2024
 Update homepage layout and publication and academic research section.